techanon/koakuma/README.md

 If either the Promise or function resolves to another Promise or function, that too will be resolved or called like before.
 This will continue until a non resolvable object or primitive is returned.
 Once the app has been fully resolved, the resulting data will be made available to other apps that are depending on itself.
-An app can declare a dependancy on another app by calling `await route.requires('app');`.
+An app can declare a dependancy on another app by calling `await route.require('app')`.
+This is intended to mimic commonJS' `require()`, but specifically for referencing other CMS apps instead of modules.
-The `await` is required to ensure that the dependancy is loaded.
+The `await` is recommended to ensure that the dependancy is loaded.
+If `await` is not used, you must handle the returned promise yourself.
 You can also import the arbitrary data from other apps simply by assigning the result of the `await` to a variable.